Geraint Thomas: 2024–25: second Giro podium and retirement

+Following his retirement in November 2025, it was announced that he would become Ineos Grenadiers race director.

 In popular culture

 Welsh-speaking fans of Geraint had begun singing a version of Titw Tomos Las by Hogia'r Wyddfa, a popular Welsh-language quintet from the 1960s and 1970s.
 The song, which is about the blue tit bird (Titw Tomos Las in Welsh) emphasised Geraint's surname, spelt Tomos in Welsh.
 BBC Radio Cymru promptly recorded an updated version of the song with two members of Hogia'r Wyddfa as well as contemporary group, Siddi, and brass band, Band Pres Llareggub, as well as local children.
 The song was recorded for Aled Hughes's morning programme on the national Welsh language station and shared on social media.

 Welsh singer-songwriter Max Boyce wrote a poem in honour of Thomas's Tour de France victory, "The Boy Who Climbed a Mountain", which Boyce performed at Thomas's Cardiff homecoming event in August 2018.

 In December 2019, an hour-long documentary titled Geraint Thomas:The Road Will Decide was broadcast on the BBC.
 It followed Thomas' 2018 Tour de France win as well as the feelings of his wife, Sara.